 15.5 The Joint Committee will comply with all Welsh Government financial monitoring arrangements.
 The Director of Finance of the Joint committee is responsible for ensuring that a financial monitoring return is submitted to Welsh Government in the prescribed format and to the required deadlines.

 15.6 Each LHB shall be bound by the decisions of the Joint Committee in the exercise of its delegated functions.
-Any disputes over the level of funding proposed by Joint Committee shall be referred to the Welsh Government for resolution by the Welsh Minsters.
+Any disputes over the level of funding proposed by Joint Committee shall be referred to the Welsh Government for resolution by the Welsh Ministers.

-15.7 The Joint Committee will transfer funds to Cwm Taf on a quarterly basis in advance to allow Cwm Taf to perform its functions on behalf of the Joint Committee, provided that the Joint Committee may attach conditions to the expenditure of such funds.
+15.7 The Joint Committee will transfer funds to Cwm Taf Morgannwg CTMUHB on a quarterly basis in advance to allow Cwm Taf Morgannwg CTMUHB to perform its functions on behalf of the Joint Committee, provided that the Joint Committee may attach conditions to the expenditure of such funds.

-15.8 The Joint Committee will meet Cwm Taf’s overhead costs reasonably incurred in the support of the Joint Committee as may be agreed by the Joint Committee acting reasonably at all times.
+15.8 The Joint Committee will meet Cwm Taf Morgannwg CTMUHB’s overhead costs reasonably incurred in the support of the Joint Committee as may be agreed by the Joint Committee acting reasonably at all times.

-15.9 The Director of Finance for Specialised and Tertiary Services will authorise the transfer of funds to Cwm Taf in line with agreed funding levels, which funds shall be accounted for by Cwm Taf as income to the Joint Committee.
+15.9 The Director of Finance for the Joint Committee will authorise the transfer of funds to Cwm Taf Morgannwg CTMUHB in line with agreed funding levels, which funds shall be accounted for by Cwm Taf Morgannwg CTMUHB as income to the Joint Committee.

-15.10 Cwm Taf will set up and manage an Income and Expenditure Account for the Joint Committee, namely a Joint Committee Account.
+15.10 Cwm Taf Morgannwg CTMUHB will set up and manage an Income and Expenditure Account for the Joint Committee, namely a Joint Committee Account.
 This includes all the income for the Joint Committee received from the LHBs and all other Joint Committee expenditure.
-This account shall be separate from all other Cwm Taf funds.
-The Director of Finance for Specialised and Tertiary Services shall make decisions relating to expenditure from this account provided that Cwm Taf shall not at any time be obligated to operate the Joint Committee Account in deficit.
+This account shall be separate from all other Cwm Taf Morgannwg CTMUHB funds.
+The Director of Finance for Specialised and Tertiary Services shall make decisions relating to expenditure from this account provided that Cwm Taf Morgannwg CTMUHB shall not at any time be obligated to operate the Joint Committee Account in deficit.

-15.11 The Director of Finance for Specialised and Tertiary Services is responsible for ensuring that all relevant reports, financial information and commentary are provided to the Host LHB so that the appropriate monitoring return can be prepared.
+15.11 The Director of Finance for the Joint Committee is responsible for ensuring that all relevant reports, financial information and commentary are provided to the Host LHB so that the appropriate monitoring return can be prepared.

 16. GIFTS AND HOSPITALITY